Back to top

 The Security Service’s Event Logging Service appends these events to Windows Event Logs, which can be viewed using the Windows Event Viewer.
 To ensure that event logging can’t be bypassed, the Event Logging Service is started on every boot and is protected from tamper or shut-down at run-time.
 For more details, see Samsung Security Service Tamper Protection.

-The Event Logging Service logs several types of security events and information that can be viewed using the Windows Event Viewer under a dedicated “Samsung Security” app event log section:
+The Event Logging Service logs several types of security events and information that can be viewed using the Windows Event Viewer under a dedicated “Samsung Security” application event log section.
+The following events are available:

-Event severity levels are one of Information for normal but security-relevant events, Warning for notice of abnormal events that have been automatically resolved, and Error for unrecoverable events that need administrator action.
+Event severity levels are one of Information (normal but security-relevant events), Warning (notice of abnormal events that have been automatically resolved), and Error (unrecoverable events that need administrator action).

 User notifications